GFDRR/rdl-standard/GOVERNANCE.md

 RDL standards
 5. disseminate the impacts and outputs of the RDL project to other stakeholders

-Participation in the Advisory Group is by invitation only.
+Participation in the Steering Committee is by invitation only.
 The initial membership will consist of representatives from organisations who have contributed to the early development of the standard.

 Membership will be regularly reviewed.
 Please contact the team to discuss participation if you believe that you, or your organisation, are able to contribute.

-The Advisory Group will meet every two months.
+The Steering Committee will meet every two months.
 The agenda, slides and minutes from these meetings will be publicly shared via this Github forum.

 ### Technical Working Groups